 Weather Forecasting for Weather Derivatives

-We take a simple time-series approach to modeling and forecasting daily average temperature in U.S. cities, and we inquire systematically as to whether it may prove useful from the vantage point of participants in the weather derivatives market.
+We take a nonstructural time-series approach to modeling and forecasting daily average temperature in ten U.S. cities, and we inquire systematically as to whether it may prove useful from the vantage point of participants in the weather derivatives market.
 The answer is, perhaps surprisingly, yes.
-Time-series modeling reveals both strong conditional mean dynamics and conditional variance dynamics in daily average temperature, and it reveals sharp differences between the distribution of temperature and the distribution of temperature surprises.
-The approach can easily be used to produce not only short-horizon point forecasts, but also the long-horizon density forecasts of maximal relevance in weather derivatives contexts.
-We produce and evaluate both, with some success.
-We conclude that additional inquiry into nonstructural weather forecasting methods will likely prove useful in weather derivatives contexts.
+Time series modeling reveals both strong conditional mean dynamics and conditional variance dynamics in daily average temperature, and it reveals sharp differences between the distribution of temperature and the distribution of temperature surprises.
+Most importantly, it adapts readily to produce the long-horizon forecasts of relevance in weather derivatives contexts.
+We produce and evaluate both point and distributional forecasts of average temperature, with some success.
+We conclude that additional inquiry into nonstructural weather forecasting methods, as relevant for weather derivatives, will likely prove useful.

 Suggested Citation: Suggested Citation